sswang2016kanga/OpenShift101/README.md

 ## Introduction to Minishift

-The workshops below run through a series of scenarios for creating, deploying and managing micro-services within an OpenShift single-node cluster using Minishift.
-Before running any of the labs, make sure you have correctly installed Minishift along with any other [prerequisites].
+The workshops below run through a series of scenarios for creating, deploying and managing micro-services within an OpenShift three-node cluster on IBM Cloud.
+Before running any of the labs, make sure you have correctly granted your OpenShift cluster.

 - [Setup]
 - [Lab 1]: Creating OpenShift projects